meltemktn/Team-Arginine-HackBio/stage-2/README.md

 To provide some perspective, the dataset contains an experiment between a diseased cell line and diseased cell lines treated with compound X. The difference in expression change between the two health statuses is computed as log2FoldChange and p-value.

 The solutions to the task can be found [here](https://github.com/meltemktn/Team-Arginine-HackBio/blob/main/stage-2/Transcriptomics_task.R) and all the codes are written in R.

+**Task 2.7: Public Health**

+This task explores the NHANES [dataset](https://raw.githubusercontent.com/HackBio-Internship/public_datasets/main/R/nhanes.csv) to provide useful insights into the health status and health risk factors of 5000 US citizens.
+The first step of the analyses involves the processing of the missing values to ensure data accuracy and eradicate the chances of skewed results.
+This was achieved by converting all NAs (missing data) into 0 as required by the task instructions.

+The second part of the task involves visualizing the distribution of BMI, Weight, Weight in Pounds and Age using Histograms.
+For this, the ggplot2 visualization package was installed to enhance the flexibility and complexity of the generated charts.
+The subset function was used to exclude any outliers in the data and the **aes()** function was used to map the axes.

+The histogram for Weight in Pounds employed a similar formula, with the only difference being the introduction of a variable which calculated the new weight column by multiplying the old weight column by 2.2.

+The mean 60-second pulse rate was derived by applying the **mean ()** function on the Pulse column of the dataset.
+The range of values for the diastolic blood pressure in all participants was determined by establishing the bounds of the values using the **min()** and **max ()** functions.
+Likewise, the variance and standard deviation of the incomes of all participants were derived using the **var()** and **sd()** functions.
+Scatterplots were also used to visualize the relationships between the Weight and Height columns across other relevant variables such as Gender, Diabetes (status), and Smoking status.

+Lastly, t-tests were performed to evaluate the relationships between variables such as Age and Gender, BMI and Diabetes and Alcohol year and relationships.
+The resultant p-values were then used to examine statistical differences and draw conclusions about the status of the null hypothesis.